 We have to be extra careful with using our phones in public, on the roadside, and even in cars.
-This is the same concept as no dar papaya just specific to phone use.
-We are so attached to our phones and end up walking around holding them, but this is not safe to do.
+This is the same concept of safety as no dar papaya just specific to phone use.
+We are so attached to our phones and end up walking around holding them, but this is not safe to do in Bogotá.

 3. Being Safe in Busy Areas

 When you are in busy areas like Plaza Bolivar, Bogotá on a Sunday afternoon, this is a prime time and location for pick pocketing because there is so much going on.
 This is when you’ll have to pay extra attention to make sure you and those you’re with are safe.
 I will split this into 2 because there are 2 recommendations: